moq-wg/moq-transport/draft-lcurley-warp.md

    1     3     5     6     8     10    11    13
 ~~~

-To reduce the number of layers, frames can be appended to a layer they depend on.
+To reduce the number of segments, frames can be combined with their dependency.
-Layers are delivered in order so this is simpler and produces the same user experience.
+QUIC streams will deliver each segment in order so this produces the same result as reordering within the application.

-A layer MAY consist of multiple frames within the same GoP.
+A segment MAY consist of multiple frames within the same GoP.

-The same GoP structure can be represented using eight layers:
+The same GoP structure can be represented using eight segments:

 ~~~
       2     3           5     6           8